STANSW Chemistry K-12 Conference

 Online : Across two weeks of after school PL (3:30 - 5:30 pm)

-The Sustainable Development Goals proposed by the United Nations Development Programme, call us to action to work towards goals including: clean water and sanitation; affordable and clean energy; responsible consumption and production; life below water and climate action.
-With these goals influencing the school theme for National Science Week for 2020 "Deep Blue: innovations for the future of our oceans", this year's conference for the secondary strand aims to contextualise Chemical World content in Stages 4 and 5 Science, as well as examine concepts covered in Stage 6 Chemistry through this lens.
+This year's conference aims to contextualise Chemical World content in Stages 1 to 5 Science, as well as examine concepts covered in Stage 6 Chemistry through this lens.
 The aim is provide teachers with experiences to engage in professional learning which assists them to make real-world, relevant and authentic links in the classroom for their students.

 NB a separate K-6 Primary program stream will be offered with a focus on Material World integrating Digital Technologies